Knotx/knotx/documentation/src/main/wiki/Architecture.md

 [[assets/knotx-overview.png|alt=Knot.x Overview]]

-Knot.x can be easily extensible by custom integration implementations.
-So Knot.x can easily adapt responses with different formats to required one.
+Thanks to modular nature, Knot.x can be easily extended by project-specific mechanics (see [[Knots|Knot]]).
+Knot.x can easily adapt responses with different formats to required one (see e.g. [[Service Adapters|ServiceAdapter]]).
 Additionally Knot.x does not concentrate on HTTP protocol so even custom protocols can be used if required.